Pran (actor): Early life and education

 Pran was born on 12 February 1920 in Lahore, into a wealthy Punjabi Hindu family but raised in Ballimaran of Old Delhi in Delhi.
-His father, Kewal Krishan Sikand Ahluwalia, was a civil engineer and a government civil contractor; his mother was Rameshwari.
+His father, Lala Kewal Krishan Sikand, was a civil engineer and a government civil contractor; his mother was Rameshwari.
 Pran was one of seven children; four sons and three daughters.

 Pran was academically gifted, especially in mathematics.
 His father had a transferable job, and so Pran studied in various places, including Dehradun, Lahore, Kapurthala, Meerut and Unnao (Uttar Pradesh), finally completing his matriculation from Hamid School, in Rampur (U.P.).
 After that, he joined A. Das & Co., Delhi as an apprentice to become a professional photographer.
 He travelled to Shimla and played Sita in a local staging of "Ramlila".
 Madan Puri enacted the role of Rama in this play.